Saturday, October 13, 2012

 Ingrid Bergman.

-(She wasn’t a big star yet, so most of the boys really just went to see
+(She wasn’t a big star yet, so most of the boys really just

 Jack Benny.)